 Current Membership Information

 Trish serves on the Southern California Association of Governments (SCAG) Transportation Committee and the Transportation Corridor Agencies Board of Directors.
-In addition, she is a member of the CUSD/Mission Viejo Ad Hoc Committee, the Integrated Solid Waste Services Ad Hoc Committee, the Voter Education Ad Hoc Committee, and the Housing Ad Hoc Committee.
+In addition, she is a member of the CUSD/Mission Viejo Ad Hoc Committee, the Voter Education Ad Hoc Committee, and the Housing Ad Hoc Committee.
 Trish is a member of the Mission Viejo Community of Character Committee and the Mission Viejo Drug Abuse Prevention Coalition.

 The Marine Corps brought Trish and her husband, Jack, here in 1977 when he served as a pilot at the Marine Corps Air Station at El Toro.
 Trish has been volunteering in the community since she moved to Mission Viejo.
 She has been an active volunteer in church, youth sports, Boy Scouts/Girl Scouts, Relay for Life, Saddleback College Foundation, and served as PTA President at three different schools.
-The Kelleys have three grown children and eight young grandchildren.
-Trish continues to understand and support children’s issues through her involvement with her grandchildren’s activities, staying in touch with our Mission Viejo school principals, and by serving currently as a weekly volunteer in the classroom at de Portola Elementary School.
+The Kelleys have three grown children and nine young grandchildren.
+Trish continues to understand and support family and children’s issues through her involvement with her grandchildren’s activities, staying in touch with our Mission Viejo school principals, and interactions with various Boy Scout and Girl Scout troops.
+She also stays informed and active with senior issues, events and programs.
 She is an active member of Compass Bible Church.

 Trish believes that quality of life, public safety, economic development, and transportation are the primary concerns of our residents and works hard to preserve and enhance those areas.